apache/sis-site/source/epsg.md

 If desired, better performance can be achieved by using one of the other configurations described in this page, or by uncompressing the `sis-embedded-data.jar` file locally.

-# Use Java Naming and Directory Interface    {#jndi}
+# Manually setup an EPSG database

+Applications can use their own EPSG database.
-While Apache {{% SIS %}} uses Apache Derby by default, it is also possible to use another database software like HSQL or PostgreSQL.
+In addition of Derby, Apache {{% SIS %}} is also tested on HSQL and PostgreSQL.
-For using an arbitrary database, register a `javax.sql.DataSource` instance through the Java Naming and Directory Interface (JNDI).
+For using an arbitrary database, register a `javax.sql.DataSource` instance through one of the methods described below.
-That registration can be done programmatically (by Java code) or by configuring XML files in some environments.
 The database must exist but can be empty, in which case it will be populated with an EPSG schema when first needed if the <code style="white-space:normal">org.apache.sis.non-free:​sis-epsg:​{{% version %}}</code> dependency is on the classpath
 (see [above section](#maven-epsg)).
+If non-empty, the database should contain the tables created by SQL scripts downloaded from [EPSG][EPSG].
+**Note thas as of Apache SIS 1.2, only EPSG dataset version 9 is supported.
+EPSG datasets version 10 and later are not yet supported.**

+## Registration by Java code    {#setup}

+The data source can be specified by Java code as below (replace the `main` method by any method where initialization occurs):

+{{< highlight java >}}
+import javax.sql.DataSource;
+import org.apache.sis.setup.Configuration;

+public void MyApp {
+    public static void main(String[] args) {
+        Configuration.current().setDatabase(MyApp::createDataSource);
+    }

+    private static DataSource createDataSource() {
+        DataSource ds = ...;        // Initialize the data source here. return ds;
+    }
+}
+{{< / highlight >}}

-## Registration by Java code    {#jndi-java}
+## Registration by Java Naming and Directory Interface    {#jndi-java}

+Registration in JNDI can be done programmatically (by Java code) or by configuring XML files in some environments.
 Registration can be done by the following Java code, provided that a JNDI implementation is available on the classpath:

 {{< highlight java >}}